 HOUSTON – Police shot a man who had an assault rifle outside a club near the Museum District, officers with the Houston Police Department said.

 No bystanders or police were hurt.
-But at least two vehicles belonging to club-goers were damaged by gunfire.

 "I just want to say this, it's a dangerous job out here," said Finner.
 "We are proud of our officers, the way they performed.
 Everybody's asleep, they're out here keeping our streets safe, and I'm proud of that.
 At the same time, you never know why people make the decisions they make, this particular individual has family too.
 I ask you pray for our officers, but you also pray for this family too, that this guy makes it."

 According to a police spokesman, the officers involved in the incident are an 8-year veteran and a 5-year veteran of the force.

 As of 7:30 a.m.
 Almeda remained partially blocked with the investigation on-going.